mikependon/RepoDB.NET/pages/operations/executereader.md

 ## ExecuteReader

 This method is used to execute a raw-SQL directly towards the database.
 It returns an instance of `IDbDataReader` object.
 This method supports all types of RDMBS data providers.
-The only requirement is that, user needs to provide the raw-SQL itself.

 #### Installation